mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 ## Run validations on the virtual machine

 1. Prior to submitting for certification, you should run a set of validation tests against a VM created from the VHD image.
-We can use the VM we created in the previous step as a test.
+We can use the VM we created in the previous step.
 2. There are two ways to do this:
-   1. Use the Certification Test Tool for Azure Certified.
+   1. Use the *Certification Test Tool for Azure Certified*

       This is a Windows application that walks through the process of connecting to the VM, running a series of tests and producing a report.
 You can create a small Windows VM in Azure and install it on that to test.
 We will use this approach for the lab.
-   2. Use the Self-Test API
+   2. Use the *Self-Test API*

       This is an API hosted in Azure.
 You send a POST request to the API with details of the machine to test and it returns a test report.
 You need to create an AAD app registration to authenticate with the API.
 You can [find more details here](https://docs.microsoft.com/en-us/azure/marketplace/azure-vm-image-test#how-to-use-powershell-to-consume-the-self-test-api).
-There is an excellent [walkthrough video here](https://arsenvlad.medium.com/using-self-test-api-to-validate-vm-images-for-publishing-in-azure-marketplace-e7ac2e0b4d6e) which also explains some of the gaps in the documentation.
+There is an excellent [walkthrough video here](https://arsenvlad.medium.com/using-self-test-api-to-validate-vm-images-for-publishing-in-azure-marketplace-e7ac2e0b4d6e) which also bridges some of the gaps in the documentation.

 3. Install the Certification Test Tool for Azure Certified on a Windows Machine.
 [Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44299)
 4. Run the Certification Test Tool and enter the required information (test name, platform, auth type, DNS name for the VM to be tested etc)